helfo2/minimal-kafka-dotnet/README.md

 This architecture for a distributed data flow has many **advantages**:

-1. Reliability: Kafka is a log-based message broker.
+1. **Reliability**: Kafka is a log-based message broker.
 From a distributed system perspective, it means that messages are persisted in logs and the document can be rebuilt from any point in time.
 Replication and redundancy are also easily achievable
-2. Scalability: in terms of number of users making concurrent changes, the it is easily scalable.
+2. **Scalability**: in terms of number of users making concurrent changes, the it is easily scalable.
 There is no need for distributed transactions and even 2PC is unnecessary.
 Nodes all agree that the single source of truth is the Kafka topic.
 A topic per document should suffice for the entire lifetime of changes
-3. Maintainability: a [conflict resolution algorithm](https://stackoverflow.com/questions/31092669/how-does-google-docs-deal-with-editing-collisions) is essentially where all of the complexity will be.
+3. **Maintainability**: a [conflict resolution algorithm](https://stackoverflow.com/questions/31092669/how-does-google-docs-deal-with-editing-collisions) is essentially where all of the complexity will be.
 Horizontal scaling on demand (i.e. load balancing and replication for the API and consumer services, dynamic topic management) is a possible solution for any other complexity
-4. Open source: the tech stack is all open source :) (verifiable, maintainable and community-driven)
+4. **Open source-ness**: the tech stack is all open source :) (verifiable, maintainable and community-driven)

 It also has some manageable **disadvantages**:

-1. Complexity: the conflict resolution distributed algorithm will be complex and might be a single point of failure
+1. **Complexity**: the conflict resolution distributed algorithm will be complex and might be a single point of failure
-2. Cost: the persistence of data and overhead of processing could incur in computational cost
+2. **Cost**: the persistence of data and overhead of processing could incur in computational cost